linhduongtuan/BLOOM-LORA/README.md

 ![alt text](https://huggingface.co/blog/assets/86_bloom_megatron_deepspeed/bloom-banner.png)
 ## 🌲🤏 BLOOM-LoRA: Low-Rank LLaMA Instruct-Tuning

 **Why do we try to finetune these BLOOM models?
-The major reason is the licence of LLaMA, while the BLOOM licence seems to be more relax!**
+The major reason is the licence of LLaMA, while the BLOOM licence seems to be more relax!
+Moreover, BLOOM models were trained on the dataset having [59 Languages (46 natural and 13 programing languages](https://huggingface.co/bigscience/bloom) instead of [around 20 languages](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md) in LLaMA.
+Especially, BLOOM models were trained ond the dataset including [2.7% Vietnamese (~8^th)](https://huggingface.co/bigscience/bloom)**

 We try to reimplemt BLOOM-LoRA using a variety of sources such as [the original LLaMA](https://github.com/facebookresearch/llama), [Stanford-Alpaca](https://github.com/tatsu-lab/stanford_alpaca), [Alpaca-LoRA](https://github.com/tloen/alpaca-lora), [BLOOMZ](https://github.com/NouamaneTazi/bloomz.cpp), and a name to few.